• Ticket Fines and Penalties in New Jersey

 • Point accumulation (see below).

-NOTE: NJ will label you a “habitual offender” if you accumulate three license suspensions in three years.
+NOTE: NJ will label you a “habitual offender" if you accumulate 3 license suspensions in 3 years.

 Point Accumulation

-Per the NJ Point System, you can lose your license for 30 days if you accumulate 12 or more points.
+Per the NJ Point System, your license will be suspended if you accumulate 12 points or more.

 As mentioned above, the MVC or court: